isomerpages/govtech-gobusiness-main/_covid-19/sector-specific-requirements.md

   - title: Built environment
     content:  |
-      Enterprises in the construction sector are to comply to measures stipulated in this [document](/images/guides/Construction.pdf){:target="_blank"} [last updated on 25 May 2020] and this [document](/images/guides/Construction2.pdf){:target="_blank"} [last updated on 26 Jun 20].
+      Enterprises in the construction sector are to comply to measures stipulated in this [document](/images/guides/Construction.pdf){:target="_blank"} [last updated on 25 May 2020] and this [document](/images/guides/Construction2.pdf){:target="_blank"} [last updated on 26 June 2020].

-      Enterprises undertaking renovation works and building works for residential properties from 2 June 2020 are to comply to measures stipulated in this [document](/images/guides/Reno.pdf){:target="_blank"} [last updated on 13 June 20].
+      Enterprises undertaking renovation works and building works for residential properties from 2 June 2020 are to comply to measures stipulated in this [document](/images/guides/Reno.pdf){:target="_blank"} [last updated on 13 June 2020].

       Enterprises employing foreign workers registered with MOM under construction account are to refer to BCA’s Circular on permission for companies to resume work from 10 August 2020 and review of COVID-Safe accommodation criteria in this [document](/images/guides/BCACircularResumption10Aug.pdf){:target="_blank"} [last updated on 10 August 2020].